Skip to main content

 How insurers underwrite warehouse worker applications

-Warehouse and storeperson work is treated as a moderate-to-heavy occupation across the panel, with the specific role and proportion of manual handling driving most of the underwriting outcome.
-Panel insurers commonly split the category three ways: warehouse managers with under 10% manual work (rated as a white-collar manager equivalent), warehouse managers with under 20% manual work (rated as blue-collar with full benefit periods), and warehouse managers with over 20% manual work (rated as heavy blue, with the maximum income protection benefit period commonly capped at two years).
-A picker, packer, storeperson, or unqualified warehouse worker without a management component typically lands in a special-risk or category-D tier, with five-year benefit periods, Life/CI loadings, and Own Occupation TPD often unavailable.
-Forklift driving is generally classified alongside heavy-blue manual roles, with some insurers further distinguishing forklift work on docks.
-Back, shoulder, and knee injuries from repetitive manual handling are the most common claim categories, and any prior treatment, even fully healed, should be disclosed accurately.
-Shift work and rotating rosters are not separately rated, but their health impacts (sleep disturbance, fatigue-linked conditions) are picked up through the medical questions.
+Warehouse and storeperson work is treated as a moderate-to-heavy occupation across the panel, and the main driver of the outcome is your specific role and how much heavy manual handling it involves.
+Many insurers split the category by the share of manual work: a warehouse manager who mostly manages, with little hands-on work, is rated much like an office manager; a manager with a moderate amount of manual work keeps fuller benefit periods; and a manager doing a large share of manual work is rated heavier, often with income protection capped at a shorter period.
+A picker, packer, storeperson, or unqualified warehouse worker with no management component usually lands in a higher-risk tier, commonly with a capped income protection period and own-occupation disability cover often not available.
+Forklift driving is generally rated alongside heavier manual roles, and some insurers treat dock-based forklift work as higher risk again.
+Back, shoulder, and knee injuries from repetitive handling are the most common claims, and any prior treatment, even fully healed, should be disclosed.
+Shift work is not rated separately, but its health effects are picked up through the standard medical questions.

 How the 9-insurer panel treats warehouse workers